-Kern County has requested a hearing on September 17th by the State Commission on EMS to appeal a decision by the EMS Authority regarding EMS exclusive operating areas in Kern.
+Kern County has requested a hearing by the State Commission on EMS to appeal a decision by the EMS Authority regarding EMS exclusive operating areas in Kern.
 The basis for the appeal is EMSA's denial of Kern's determination of EOAs, grandfathering status for successor providers, and exclusivity for interfacility transfers.
 Under California's Health & Safety Code, the Commission may hear appeals from Local EMS Agencies regarding decisions by the Authority related to their local EMS Plan.
-In the absence of approved procedural steps to guide the appeal process, Kern has also proposed a format for the Commission hearing to EMSA.
-LEMSAs are encouraged to attend the Commission meeting and to offer public comments relevant to the appeal.
+In the absence of approved procedures for an appeal process to the Commission, Kern has also proposed a format for the hearing to EMSA.

 Mike Dayton Joins San Francisco EMS Featured

 Mike Dayton has been selected as EMS Manager for San Francisco EMS.
 As part of the Department of Emergency Management, Mike will oversee administrative activities for the EMS Division.
 He previously served as Undersecretary of the California Emergency Management Agency under Governor Jerry Brown.
 Born and raised in California's Central Valley, Mike worked at the Governor’s Office of Homeland Security since its inception in March of 2003.
 After the formation of Cal EMA, he served as the agency’s first Chief of Staff and Deputy Secretary until his promotion to Undersecretary.
 He also served briefly as Acting Secretary for the agency which is now the Governor's Office of Emergency Services.
 EMSAAC welcomes Mike to his new job!